GrahamFox/positioningchallenges/README.md

 8- For practice add another element to the left of the sidebar.
 It should have its own id (`#sideLinkToTop)

 layout3

+#Developer Tools

+Challenge: Developer Tools

+Open up Developer Tools in Chrome.
+Using your new toolbox select HTML elements and alter their CSS rules in the browser.
+Try refreshing the page (shortcut F5)

+css

+You can also add new CSS rules !!

+Try and replicate the following:

+red
+_Change Background Color _

+alignment
+_Change text alignment _

+text-color
+_Add a color property to change the font color. _

+See what else you can do!!
+Remember none of your changes are saved when using Chrome Developer tools.
+Go to a website you use often (maybe wikipedia) open Developer Tools and change the layout as you see fit